Can you drink the tap water in Jamaica?

 - Total Coliform

 - Total Suspended Solids

 - Biochemical Oxygen Demand

 ... all too ensure the quality meets the Interim Jamaica Drinking Water Criteria and the World Health Organization (WHO) standards before it reaches the taps.

 The NWC uses the Interim Jamaican Criteria developed from WHO guidelines to set the standards for the portability of water.

 The NWC also conducts research and implements cost-effective solutions for the treatment of Jamaica's water supplies.

-So rest assured that after these rigorous processes the water disbursed through the tap to you is quite safe for consumption.
+So rest assured that after all these rigorous processes, the water disbursed through the tap to you is quite safe for consumption.